kubernetes/website/content/en/docs/contribute/participating.md

 To indicate that a pull request requires no further changes, a reviewer should add comment to the pull request `/lgtm`.
 A reviewer indicates technical accuracy with a `/lgtm` comment.

-Reviewers can add a `/hold` comment to prevent the pull request from being merged.
-Another reviewer or approver can remove a hold with the comment: `/hold cancel`.

 When a reviewer is assigned a pull request to review it is not a sole responsibility, and any other reviewer may also offer their opinions on the pull request.
 If a reviewer is requested, it is generally expected that the PR will be left to that reviewer to do their editorial pass on the content.
 If a PR author or SIG Docs maintainer requests a review, refrain from merging or closing the PR until the requested reviewer completes their review.

-### Approvers
+### Maintainers

-Approvers have the ability to merge a PR.
+Maintainers have the ability to merge a PR.

-Approvers can indicate their approval with a comment to the pull request: `/approve`.
+Maintainers can indicate their approval with a comment to the pull request: `/approve`.
-An approver is indicating editorial approval with the an `/approve` comment.
+A maintainer is indicating editorial approval with the an `/approve` comment.

-Approvers can add a `/hold` comment to prevent the pull request from being merged.
-Another reviewer or approver can remove a hold with the comment: `/hold cancel`.

-Approvers may skip further reviews for small pull requests if the proposed changes appear trivial and/or well-understood.
+Maintainers may skip further reviews for small pull requests if the proposed changes appear trivial and/or well-understood.
 An approver can indicate `/lgtm` or `/approve` in a PR comment to have a pull request merged, and all pull requests require at least one approver to provide their vote in order for the PR to be merged.

 {{< note  >}}**Note:** There is a special case when an approver uses the comment: `/lgtm`.
 In these cases, the automation will add both `lgtm` and `approve` tags, skipping any further review.